Dubai's troubled theme park operator to go private

 Over the years, Dubai Parks & Resorts, which already includes Bollywood and movie-themed parks, as well as a Legoland, has changed CEOs, sought a freeze on loan repayments for three years and fired nearly a third of its staff.

-The company’s statement on Sunday said nothing of the company’s financial troubles, only that Meraas would take over the firm by converting $1.15 million of debt into equity.
-The deal being discussed would take DXB Entertainment private at a price of $0.02 a share.
+The company’s statement on Sunday said nothing of the company’s financial troubles, only that Meraas would take on the debt and make a tender offer to the remaining minority shareholders.

 Meraas, a firm backed by Dubai ruler Sheikh Mohammed bin Rashid Al Maktoum, holds a 52% controlling stake in DXB Entertainments, whose biggest foreign shareholders include the Qatari and Kuwaiti sovereign wealth funds.